 Peter Rose’s turnaround of an aging Brooklyn storefront laundry is working just like magic.
 And it’s the silver ball that’s keeping things rolling.

 I found myself in the trendy Greenpoint neighborhood in mid-August and discovered it’s hip to hang out at the laundry on a Saturday night.
 The summer heat wave had taken its toll on wash patron volume, and those who did venture in quickly retreated to the rear bar oasis via a stack dryer.
-You read that right — a stack dryer.
-There’s no password required to access Rose’s speakeasy, but you do need to pick the right tumbler.

 Behind the faux dryer lies a bar and pinball emporium where natural wood and exposed brick contrast with backlit works of art showcasing more than two dozen of the most sought-after games standing toe-to-toe where dryer tumblers and folding tables once lined up.